 - monitoring the regulatory framework

-- approving the operational plans of the Animal Health and Veterinary Laboratories Agency and other bodies
+- approving the operational plans of the Animal and Plant Health Agency and other bodies

 - reviewing contingency plans for dealing with new disease outbreaks

 For more details about the governance and remit of the AHWBE, see the terms of reference.
 This also includes details of the sub-groups on finance and strategy.